-If you naturally recoil at this thought, please rest assured that you are in very good company – for I too struggled for many years with the lesson that I just passed along to you.
-For years my reverent fear and awe of the Lord – though wholly appropriate and never to be abandoned – prevented me from seeing this greater gift of joy and everlasting love that is given freely to all His babies.
-For though Father Jehovah is God Almighty – the Eternal Light whose very presence gives life to all existence – He also longs to be more in your heart than the authority to which He is naturally entitled.
+If you recoil at this thought, please rest assured that you are in very good company – for I have also struggled with the lesson that I just passed along to you.
+For years the reverent fear and awe of the Lord – although wholly appropriate and never to be abandoned – prevented me from seeing this greater gift of joy and everlasting love that is given freely to all His babies.
+Even though Father Jehovah is indeed God Almighty – the Eternal Light whose very Spirit gives life to all existence – He also longs to be more in your heart than the authority to which He is naturally entitled.

-Too many of His babies (and with this designation I mean you, Dear Ones) have the impression of severity when pondering the greatness of our God.
+Too many of His babies have the impression of unapproachable severity when pondering the greatness of our God.
 The inclination for many is to give King Jesus all (due) credit for God’s mercy, love, grace, and kindness, while ever holding Abba in the colder light of reverence and severity.
-This notion is utterly false – for Abba can no more be characterized in this narrow-minded way than Jesus should be exempted from His rightful role as the judge in calamities that came upon Israel during the fall of their kingdoms.
+This notion is utterly false – for Abba can no more be characterized in this narrow-minded way than Jesus should be exempted from His rightful role as the judge of calamities that befell Israel during the collapse of their kingdoms.

-God has never changed and never will.
+Almighty God has never changed, and He never will.
 Long before He came as the Lamb of God, Jesus ruled the world as "The Word of the Lord", and is by Abba’s power its Creator.
 The One who stretched His arms to be stripped of flesh over a cross in order to make an atoning sacrifice of unspeakable love, is the very one who ordered the killing of rebels during the days of Moses.
 Jesus is, was, and ever shall be God Almighty – and in the days of His flesh told us that He uttered only that which He heard from His Father.
 Our Holy Poppa, the Great God Jehovah, is Love.